-The schemes presented here and in [9] could be applies to the concept of a decentralised social media platform.
+Damgård, Jurik and Nielsen (2003) uses Paillier to implement electronic voting.
+Whilst electronic voting for political candidates has fallen out of favour, the schemes could still be useful in the concept of a decentralised social media platform.
 Such a platform may use ZKPs as a way to allow for "private" profiles: the content of a profile may stay encrypted, but ZKPs could be used as a way to allow certain users to view private content in a manner that allows for repudiation, and disallows one user from sharing private content to unauthorised users.